Routing-based technique for defect mitigation in quantum error correction: Managing General Defect Patterns

+When introducing the procedure of Halma previously, we assumed a certain global Z-order of the syndrome extraction circuit, namely, we begin with a \textbf{W} round with Z-order \textit{NEWS}, which fixes the Z-orders of the following 3 rounds.
+However, this choice is mostly arbitrary, as we could also choose other Z-orders that are 90-degree rotations, or reflections from it, though some Z-orders are preferred due to hook errors~\cite{dennis_topological_2002}.

-For an ancilla qubit defect at X0, there are some qubits near X0 where a second defect will make it impossible to perform Halma on X0.
+For the procedure of Halma described in Sec.~III, there are some qubits near X0 where a second defect will make it impossible to perform Halma on X0.
 These qubits are labeled in red in Fig.~\ref{ClusterMap}.
 Nevertheless, if there is only one defect near X0, we can always find a Z-order where performing Halma on X0 is possible.
-For example, as shown in Fig.~\ref{good_bad_cluster}(a)(b) if we have defects on both X0 and Z1, in a 4-round cycle beginning with a Z-order of \textit{SWEN} (Table~\ref{4roundcirculation}), Halma cannot be performed on X0.
-But if you rotate by 180 degrees, then Halma can be performed on X0 in a 4-round cycle beginning with a Z-order of \textit{NEWS}.
-Similarly, Halma can be performed on Z1 in a 4-round cycle beginning with a Z-order of \textit{WNSE}.
-Consequently, unless the ancilla qubit defect is on the code's boundary, it will take at least two defects near X0, forming a 3-defect cluster, to make it impossible to perform Halma on X0, regardless of the measurement order.
+For example, as shown in Fig.~\ref{good_bad_cluster} if we have defects on both X0 and Z1, in a 4-round cycle beginning with a Z-order of \textit{NEWS}, Halma cannot be performed on X0.
+But if the frame is rotated by 180 degrees, then Halma can be performed on X0 in a \textbf{WV\textLambda M} cycle beginning with a Z-order of \textit{SWEN}.
+Similarly, Halma can be performed on Z1 in a \textbf{WV\textLambda M} cycle beginning with a Z-order of \textit{ESNW}.

-Also note that, though the two unmarked data qubits (d1 and d2) are involved in the regular Halma procedure, when they are defective, the parity check of X0 becomes a gauge operator that is part of a superstabilizer, and the gauge operator does not have the defective data qubit in its support.
-So one can still perform Halma on X0 with a simplified routing in \textbf{V} and $\bm{\Lambda}$ rounds.
+However, handling different defects in clusters on the same hardware might require \textbf{WV\textLambda M} cycle beginning with different global Z-orders.
+We typically prefer to change the Z-order at the end of an \textbf{M} or \textbf{III} round, where the qubits near a defect have a symmetric configuration, allowing us to perform the next \textbf{W} round with any Z-order of our choice.
+Changing the Z-order in the middle of a \textbf{WV\textLambda M} cycle is also feasible, but might require some routing overhead to adjust the qubits to the right configuration.